Deacon Chiu: Life

 In 1982, he rose to fame when he bought Rediffusion Television and renamed it Asia Television (ATV), which he sold in 1989.
 While he was chairman, it was rumoured that ATV staff were told how many pieces of toilet paper they were allowed to use.

 In 1986, the group acquired a 34 per cent stake in Far East Holdings from the Chiu family.

 In the 1980s, Chiu and his son David were charged with falsifying documents of Far East Bank but the case was dropped in 1993 because he had been diagnosed with Alzheimer's disease.
 David was later acquitted of fraud charges.

 On 8 September 2011, Chiu retired as chairman and was appointed honorary chairman of Far East Consortium International Limited.

 Chiu was appointed Justice of the Peace on 20 November 1964 and was appointed to the 6th to 9th Chinese People's Political Consultative Conference, from 1983.
 He was one of the founders of Yan Chai Hospital and the vice patron of the Community Chest of Hong Kong from 1968, the founder and permanent honorary chairman of the New Territories General Chamber of Commerce.
 In 1966, he founded and became chairman of Ju Ching Chu Secondary School, named for his first wife.

 Death

 On the morning of 17 March 2015, Chiu fainted at his villa in Ting Kau and was declared dead at Yan Chai Hospital in Tsuen Wan, aged 90.
+On March 18, 2015, to commemorate the passing of Deacon Chiu, Asia Television channel ATV Home broadcast a special program "Miss You Ever Mr. Deacon Chiu Te Ken" (永遠懷念您邱德根先生) from 20:00 to 22:00.

 Family and personal

 Chiu and his second wife Marion Chiu were both members of the Hong Kong Jockey Club, owning horses Fair Wing, My Time and Wind Winner.

 From his two marriages, Chiu had seven sons and one daughter.

+In 2020, Liyuan Amusement Garden Co., Ltd., owned by the Chiu Te Ken family, filed a lawsuit against Meili Farm Co., Ltd., alleging that the company operated a barbecue ground on its land in Kau Wa Keng, Mei Foo without approval.

 Since 2022, his youngest son Duncan Chiu has been a member of the Legislative Council of Hong Kong.